Perrysburg High School

 Perrysburg High School is a public high school in Perrysburg, Ohio, United States.
 It is the only high school in Perrysburg Exempted Village School District (Perrysburg Schools).

+History

+Perrysburg High School was established in 1849.
+The school had its first graduating class in 1866.
+Perrysburg High School moved into its current building on Roachton Road in the fall of 2001.

+Athletics

-Athletic teams are known as the Yellow Jackets with school colors of black and gold and the school competes as a member of the Northern Lakes League.
+The school's athletic teams are known as the Yellow Jackets with school colors of black and gold and the school competes as a member of the Northern Lakes League.

+Academic performance

+Perrysburg High School was named a 2014 National Blue Ribbon School.
 Perrysburg was graded A+ and ranked #24 in Ohio in Niche's 2021 Suburbs with the Best Public Schools in Ohio, based on state test scores, graduation rates, SAT/ACT scores, teacher quality and student and parent reviews.
 Perrysburg Schools has been named among the “Best Communities for Music Education” every year since 2007.
+Perrysburg Speech and Debate is first in the district.
 Perrysburg High School has earned the Ohio Department of Education's Purple Star designation, recognizing the schools’ commitment to serving military-connected students and families.
 The Class of 2021 was offered $21.8 Million in scholarship awards.
+The Class of 2025 was offered more than $25 million in scholarship awards.
 The average teacher experience is 12 years and 72% of teachers have at least a master's degree in the school district.